theDavidCoen/Q-A-about-Bitcoin/CONTRIBUTING.md

 ## License and attribution

 All contributions must be properly licensed and attributed.
-If you are contributing your own original work, then you are offering it under a CC-BY license (Creative Commons Attribution). *You are responsible for adding your own name or pseudonym in the Acknowledgments section in the [Preface](preface.asciidoc), as attribution for your contribution.*
+If you are contributing your own original work, then you are offering it under a CC-BY license (Creative Commons Attribution). *You are responsible for adding your own name or pseudonym in the Acknowledgments section in the [Acknowledgments](Acknowledgments.md), as attribution for your contribution.*

 If you are sourcing a contribution from somewhere else, it must carry a compatible license.
 The book will initially be released under a CC-BY-NC-ND license which means that contributions must be licensed under open licenses such as MIT, CC0, CC-BY, etc. Contributions under a "share-alike" or GPL license are not compatible with the CC-BY-NC-ND license and therefore cannot be accepted.
 You need to indicate the original source and original license, by including a markdown comment above your contribution.
 For example, for this CONTRIBUTING.md file, I used part of the Andreas M. Antonopoulos CONTRIBUTING.md file available [here](https://github.com/lnbook/lnbook/blob/develop/CONTRIBUTING.md).